+1. What can advisors do to improve the financial literacy of their clients, and how will that benefit their practices?
 Advisors should clearly explain the relation between investor risk and reward.
 They should also clearly spell out the nature and extent of the risks of investment options contemplated.
 When investors have a better understanding of finances, they may be less likely to blame their advisor when they experience risks rather than rewards.
 However, given the dependence of investors on their advisors, the most important thing advisors can do is act in their clients' best interests.

 Register or login for access to this item and much more

 All On Wall Street content is archived after seven days.

 - A full menu of enewsletter options

 Already have an account?
 Log In